 - Make photo’s AND a video;

 - Drive slowly and responsible, you are on a holiday!

 Regarding the last point I unfortunately have to admit that there are a lot of dickheads on the road thinking they are driving around in a stunt movie.
 More and more tourists are finding their way to this little paradise and traffic gets busier.
 Drive carefully and simply look around you.
 Many tourists are bandaged and that is most likely not from diving or drinking cocktails on the beach.
 Sadly accidents are very common.
 Don’t let your holiday be ruined by a bike accident!

 Keep in mind that despite the fact that you hardly see anyone wearing a helmet, it is officially illegal to drive without!

-In case something might happen be honest about it when handing in the motorbike.
+In case something would happen be honest about it when handing in the motorbike.
 Don’t try to hide it, these Thai guys know exactly what they are doing!
 Act like an adult admitting your mistake.
 Arguing with someone who holds your passport is not the smartest thing to do anyway.
-You were well aware of the consequences when you rented the motorbike; you even signed the document stating what happens in case of an accident.
+You were well aware of the consequences when you rented the motorbike; you even signed the document stating what would be the consequences in case of an accident.
 Try to change your attitude and be funny about it, you might get discounted!

 A couple years ago I scratched my motorbike as I drove up an extremely steep road.
 It was impossible to make it, but I still wanted to give it a try.
 I ended up tumbling over into the bushes and slid down the hill together with my motorbike.
 Luckily only a couple parts on the bottom were scratched but nothing too bad.
 As I handed in my motorbike I told the guy what happened he took a quick look and smiled.
 Nothing too bad he said and he told me he was not replacing the scratched items.
 Therefore he charged me only 50% and I ended up paying only US$20.